isItObservable/servicemeshsecuritybenchmark/docs/workshop.md

 Before starting, ensure you have:
 - One or more service meshes installed from previous sections
-- OpenTelemetry Demo application deployed
+- Booking application deployed
 - Access to the Kubernetes cluster

----
+- OpenTelemetry Collector Runing

-## 5.1 Enable Metrics Collection
+## 5.1 Enable Observability Collection

 === "Linkerd"